DanteDoesDmg/PetersonIpsum/README.md

 ## Functionality:

-1. Ipsum text generator using a custom made API, containing paragraphs from Jordan B. Petersons lectures
+1. Ipsum text generator using a custom made API, containing paragraphs from Jordan B. Petersons lectures.
+2. Generation of up to 20 paragraphs/sentences/words.
+3. Just like in traditional Lorem Ipsum, the first paragraph stays the same.

 ## Technology used: